awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

    curl http://169.254.169.254/latest/meta-data/iam/security-credentials/role_name
    ```

 Alternatively, you can use the AWS CLI to associate a role with an instance during launch\.
-You must specify the instance profile in the command\.
+You must specify the instance profile in the command\.<a name="launch-instance-with-role-cli"></a>

 **To launch an instance with an IAM role using the AWS CLI**